MansoorMajeed/archived-esc.sh-hugo/content/blog/2015-08-20-how-to-install-twrp-and-root-motorola-moto-e-2nd-gen-3g-version.md

-+++
+---
-author = "Mansoor A"
+author: Mansoor A
-date = 2015-08-20T18:28:20Z
+date: "2015-08-20T18:28:20Z"
-description = ""
+description: ""
-draft = false
+draft: false
-url = "how-to-install-twrp-and-root-motorola-moto-e-2nd-gen-3g-version"
+title: How To Install TWRP and Root Motorola Moto E 2nd Gen 3G version
-title = "How To Install TWRP and Root Motorola Moto E 2nd Gen 3G version"
+url: how-to-install-twrp-and-root-motorola-moto-e-2nd-gen-3g-version

-+++
+---

 If you wanted to root your Motorola Moto E 2nd Generation ( 3G version / Moto E 2015 / XT1506), you came to the right place.
 Let's get started